Protect Yourself From Fuel Surcharge Inflation

 How Shippers Can Protect Themselves from Inflated Fuel Surcharges

 Carriers and shippers alike should always be looking after their own best interest, first and foremost.
-However, this has a tendency to create quite a hassle when fuel surcharges are being negotiated.
-To help ease the confusion just a bit, below are a few important steps that shippers can take to verify that the fuel surcharge is fair and balanced.
+Granted, this thinking has a tendency to create quite a hassle when it comes time to negotiate fuel surcharges.
+Below are a few important steps that shippers can take to verify that the fuel surcharge is fair and balanced.

 Clarify the Carriers Methods